paladin-t/b8/docs/manual.md

 ### Typing

-The `TYPE` statement is used to tell the type of any value.
+The `TYPE` statement is used to tell the type of a value.

 The `IS` operator is used to check whether a value is an instance of a certain type, or if an object is an instance of a class, eg. `1 IS TYPE("NUMBER")`, `"Hello" IS TYPE("STRING")`, `inst IS foo`, etc.

-Besides, there is also a `TYPEOF` function, which gets the type of a (non-referenced) library value.
+Besides, there is also a `TYPEOF` function, which gets the type of a non-referenced library value.

 ### Importing another file